mach21/udacity-fsd-proj-log-analysis/README.md

 You VM should be up and running now.
 Time to populate the DB with data.

 On your host machine, [download the data here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
 You will need to unzip this file after downloading it.
 The file inside is called `newsdata.sql`.
 Put this file into the `vagrant` directory, which is shared with your virtual machine.
-While you're here, put [log_analysis.py](https://github.com/mach21/udacity-fsd-proj-log-analysis/blob/master/log_analysis.py) into the vagrant directory, so you can run it from the VM.
+While you're here, put [log_analysis.py](https://github.com/mach21/udacity-fsd-proj-log-analysis/blob/master/log_analysis.py) and [requirements.txt](https://github.com/mach21/udacity-fsd-proj-log-analysis/blob/master/requirements.txt) into the vagrant directory, so you can run the program from the VM.

 Now go back to your VM and `cd` into the `vagrant` directory, and import the data using: